 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Jacksontown has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Jacksontown has few renters and college students.
 But the biggest reason it is quieter in Jacksontown than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Jacksontown may be for you.

-The education level of Jacksontown citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.32% of adults 25 and older in Jacksontown have a college degree.
+The percentage of adults in Jacksontown who are college-educated is close to the national average for all communities of 21.84%: 18.32% of the adults in Jacksontown have a bachelor's degree or advanced degree.

 The per capita income in Jacksontown in 2022 was $74,386, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $297,544 for a family of four.